Macaulay Langstaff: Notts County

 In 2022, Langstaff joined Notts County on a three-year contract for a transfer fee of £50,000.
 In October, he became the first player to win back-to-back National League Player of the month awards.
 By mid-October he had scored 15 goals in 13 games and was being compared to Erling Haaland, as they vied to be the top scorer in the top five leagues.
 On 7 April 2023, he scored his 41st goal in 41 league games, none of them penalties.
 This set a new County club record, and the National League division record, for league goals in a season.
 At the end of the 2022–23 season, Langstaff was voted as the Notts County Fans' and Players' Player of the Season.
 He played in County's 2–2 extra-time draw with Chesterfield on 13 May at Wembley Stadium in the 2023 National League play-off final, with County winning the ensuing penalty shoot-out 4–3 to earn promotion to League Two.
 Langstaff converted his kick during the shootout.

 On 7 August 2023, after fielding offers from teams in higher leagues, Langstaff signed a new contract with Notts County, contracting him to the club until the end of the 2026–27 season.
 He started the 2023–24 season strongly, with 11 goals in his first 15 appearances.
 He recorded a first-half hat-trick in Notts' 5–0 win over Morecambe on 29 December, which was his first hat-trick in the English Football League.
 By the start of 2024, he was the top scorer in the EFL, with 20 goals in 27 appearances.
 He won a third consecutive golden boot award for the 2023–24 season with a tally of twenty-eight and finished the season as the top scorer in the EFL.
 On 10 June 2024, it was announced that Langstaff would become Notts County's club captain.

 Millwall

 On 8 July 2024, Langstaff signed for Championship club Millwall on a long-term contract for an undisclosed fee.
-He would make his debut on 10 August 2024, coming off the bench in a 3–2 home defeat to Watford.
+He made his debut on 10 August 2024, coming off the bench in a 3–2 home defeat to Watford.
 His first goal for the club came on 28 September in a 3–1 home win against Preston North End.

+Salford City

+On 3 July 2026, Langstaff signed for League Two club Salford City on a multi-year deal for an undisclosed fee.